 Q: How long has the Land Trust been involved in the conversation?
-SSLT was asked to sit down with a county representative in July of 2024.
+SSLT was first asked to sit down with a county representative in July of 2024.
 Before then, SSLT did not have a seat at the table and was not involved in any way with the planning process.

 Q: How could Glynn County "take" part of the property from a private landowner?
 The standard process would be for a municipality to offer a property owner a purchase price for their land based on an evaluation from a licensed land appraiser.
 The appraisal would also be used to determine the "lease" of a temporary easement.
-If the property owner does not agree to sell their land, a municipality can use the power of eminent domain to "condemn" and "take" the property, although this is a highly unfavored path to take and is normally done as a last resort after determining that there are no other viable options.
+If the private property owner does not agree to sell their land, a municipality can use the power of eminent domain to "condemn" and "take" the property, although this is a highly unfavored path to take and is normally done as a last resort after determining that there are no other viable options.

 Q: How is the Land Trust preparing to protect Old Stable Corner?
-The Land Trust has secured a certified arborist and is actively working with experts in legal, eminent domain, and land evaluation matters to help guide our steps forward in this process.
+The Land Trust has secured a certified arborist and is actively working with experts in eminent domain and land evaluation matters to help guide our steps forward in this process.
+We also continue to meet with Glynn County officials, other property/business owners at that intersection, and others to see if alternative solutions could be agreed upon.